Alfredvc/VibeChecks/README.md

 1. Clone the repository
 2. Run `npm install`
 3. Open in VSCode and press F5 to launch the development host

 ---
+## Known bugs
+Line numbers can be wrong some times.

+---